hyperledger-cacti/cacti/rfcs/protocols/identity/readme.md

 ## Data Plane Identity Configuration

-A single participant unit cannot update a foreign network identity information in the network's ledger.
-This needs agreement among the participanting units.
+After foreign network identities are validated, it has to be configured in the data plane for interoperation.
+A single participant unit cannot update identity information in the network's ledger.
+This needs agreement among all the participanting units.
 This agreement is ensured through collection of signatures through an application level flow as discussed in detail [here](./data-plane-identity-configuration.md).

 ## Updating Network DID with changing Network Structure